csound-flossmanual/csound-floss/book/14-b-python-in-csoundqt.md

 # 14 B. PYTHON IN CSOUNDQT

-If CsoundQt is built with PythonQt support,^[If not, have a look at the [releases](https://github.com/CsoundQt/CsoundQt/releases) page.
+If CsoundQt is built with PythonQt support,^[If not, have a look at the&nbsp;
+[releases](https://github.com/CsoundQt/CsoundQt/releases) page.
 Python 2.7 must be installed, too.
-For building CsoundQt with Python support, have a look at the descriptions in [CsoundQt's Wiki](https://github.com/CsoundQt/CsoundQt/wiki).] it enables a lot of new possibilities, mostly in three main fields: interaction with the
+For building CsoundQt with Python support, have a look at the descriptions in&nbsp;
+[CsoundQt's Wiki](https://github.com/CsoundQt/CsoundQt/wiki).]
+it enables a lot of new
+possibilities, mostly in three main fields: interaction with the